Ask a Question

 Tack

 You will ride in comfortable trail saddles during these trips.
-Saddlebags are available to keep personal belongings in during the day and ponchos and water are provided.
+Saddlebags are provided to keep personal belongings in during the day.
 All the horses are ridden in English style bridles with "myler" type bits.

 Horses